Vicenta Moguel: Career

 Moguel became a professor in the Society of Friends of the Country and is widely credited with being the first woman to write in the Basque language at a time when most women were not literate and she was "forced to give explanations about her status as a literate woman and writer."

-Vicenta's first and best-known work is Ipui onak (The Good Stories,1804), written when she was 22 years old.
-Ipui onak is her prose translation of Aesop's fables, 50 credited directly to Aesop and eight other fables in verse from her uncle Juan Antonio, which she added to the end of the book.
+Vicenta's first and best-known work is Ipui onac (The Good Stories,1804), written when she was 22 years old.
+Ipui onac is her prose translation of Aesop's fables, 50 credited directly to Aesop and eight other fables in verse from her uncle Juan Antonio, which she added to the end of the book.

 Another text, titled Adigarria, precedes her uncle's fables, and the book ends with a lexicon divided into two sections, one for Vicenta's fables, and the other for those of her uncle.
 With the publication the work was well received and reprinted several times.

 She wrote Gabonetaco cantia Bizkaitar guztientzat (Christmas Song for all Biscay, 1819) and a song collected in Mahn's anthology.
 In 1820 she translated the Pastoral Letter of the Primate of Spain into Basque, which was published in Bilbao.
 She was also a known collaborator in the correction of the texts of Jose Pablo Ulibarri.

 In addition to her published fables, she also authored other texts, such as the dedication to Don Victor Munibe and Aranguren and the prologue to the Basque reader.
 Some of her fables were collected in the Cancionero (1880) of Manterola, as well as in several periodicals of the time.

 The resurgence of the fables genre coincided with a decline in the influence of traditional stories from the Catholic Church.
 In general, fables with a moral point of view became considered the most appropriate reading material for children.
 Moguel mentions the need for morality in her prologue in Basque, stating that:"When I was a child I listened to the folk tales marveling and crazy with joy.
 And I believed the ridiculous and insubstantial tales of Peru and Maria as if they were great truths.
 So, if those stupid tales without any teaching gave me such satisfaction before reaching the age of reason, how much more would my heart be softened when I later read the good stories?"